KindleModding/kindlemodding.github.io/content/jailbreaking/jailbreak-faq.md

 No.

 > [!NOTE]
 > If your device has been in Airplane mode for a long period of time, there is a possibility that [Amazon will delete all sideloaded books](https://www.mobileread.com/forums/showpost.php?p=4419300&postcount=409) from your device after reconnecting to WiFi due to an internal book tag.
 This can happen regardless of whether your device is jailbroken or not.
-Backup your books whenever you can
+Back up your books whenever you can.

 ### Will Libby/Readwise/GoodReads/Kindle Unlimited/Send To Kindle still work after jailbreaking?